kuttiproject/driver-hyperv-images/PACKER.md

 ## Publishing a release

-Collect the .vhdx files for the supported versions, and create a `driver-hyperv-images.json` file describing them.
+Collect the .zip files for the supported versions, and create a `driver-hyperv-images.json` file describing them.
 Then publish a GitHub release, and upload the `driver-hyperv-images.json` file and the .vhdx files to it.
 Details can be found in [RELEASE.md](RELEASE.md).